airabinovich/java_petri_concurrency_monitor/README.md

 - Support for automatic/fired transitions:
   - Fired transitions are explicitly fired by a method call
   - Automatic transitions are fired whenever it's possible
-- Support for event listening for informed transitions (through RxJava: https://github.com/ReactiveX/RxJava)
+- Support for event listening for informed transitions (through [RxJava](https://github.com/ReactiveX/RxJava))
   - Events are sent with transition firing information in JSON format
 - Custom thread priority management policies